PA 6: Merge Conflicts

 You will get an error.
 Ugh!!!!
 We forgot to pull again!

-file to resolve the conflict with the preferred change.
-Commit
+.qmdfile to resolve the conflict with the preferred change.
+Commityour changes andPushyour changes to GitHub.

 15. Final Document